2026 United States gubernatorial elections: Florida

 Republican Governor Ron DeSantis was re-elected in 2022 with 59.4% of the vote.
 He is term-limited by the Florida Constitution in 2026 and cannot seek re-election to a third consecutive term.

-U.S. representative for Florida's 19th congressional district Byron Donalds announced his bid for governor on February 25, 2025, becoming the first major Republican to enter the race.
-Paul Renner, former Speaker of the Florida House of Representatives, announced his candidacy in September 2025.
+U.S. representative for Florida's 19th congressional district Byron Donalds announced his candidacy on February 25, 2025, becoming the first major Republican to enter the race.
+Paul Renner, former Speaker of the Florida House of Representatives, announced his candidacy in September 2025, and Lieutenant Governor Jay Collins joined the race in January 2026.
+Other Republican candidates include Surfside mayor Charles Burkett and entrepreneur James Fishback.

-Former nominee for U.S. Attorney General and former U.S. representative for Matt Gaetz is widely seen as a potential candidate for the Republican nomination.
-Lieutenant Governor Jay Collins, former Lieutenant Governor Jeanette Nuñez, Agriculture Commissioner Wilton Simpson, and Mayor of Miami Francis Suarez are also seen as potential Republican contenders.
-There is also speculation that current First Lady of Florida Casey DeSantis might launch a bid to succeed her husband.

-Former Republican U.S. representative for Florida's 13th congressional district David Jolly, a staunch critic of Donald Trump, joined the Democratic Party in 2025 and announced his candidacy for Governor of Florida in June of that year.
-State senator Shevrin Jones, Florida's first openly gay Black state senator, is seen as a potential candidate for the Democratic nomination.
-State House Minority Leader Fentrice Driskell is also considered a potential candidate for the Democrats.
+Former Republican U.S. representative for Florida's 13th congressional district David Jolly, a staunch critic of Trump, joined the Democratic Party in 2025 and announced his candidacy June 2025.
+Orange County Mayor Jerry Demings is also running for the Democratic nomination.

-Former State Senate Minority Leader Jason Pizzo was considered a potential candidate for the Democratic Party, but became an independent in May 2025 and subsequently launched an independent bid for governor.

-Moliere Dimanche declared an independent campaign on July 1, 2024, becoming the first Haitian candidate for governor in Florida's history.
+Former State Senate Minority Leader Jason Pizzo launched an independent bid for governor in May 2025, while Moliere Dimanche announced his own independent campaign in July 2024, becoming the first Haitian candidate for governor in Florida's history.

 Georgia

 Republican Governor Brian Kemp was re-elected in 2022 with 53.4% of the vote.
 He is term-limited by the Georgia Constitution in 2026 and cannot seek re-election to a third consecutive term.

-Attorney General Christopher M. Carr, Lieutenant Governor Burt Jones, and Secretary of State Brad Raffensperger have announced bids for the Republican nomination.
-Agriculture Commissioner Tyler Harper and former U.S. Senator Kelly Loeffler are seen as potential Republican candidates.
+Attorney General Chris Carr, Lieutenant Governor Burt Jones, Secretary of State Brad Raffensperger, and healthcare executive Rick Jackson all announced bids for the Republican nomination.
+Jackson and Jones advanced to a runoff that took place on June 16, which Jackson won, thus becoming the Republican nominee.

-On the Democratic side, former state senator Jason Esteves, former Mayor of Atlanta and former director of the White House Office of Public Engagement Keisha Lance Bottoms, former DeKalb County Chief Executive Officer Mike Thurmond, who was also the 2010 nominee for U.S. Senate, state representative Derrick Jackson, and state representative Ruwa Romman have all announced campaigns.
-Former Lieutenant Governor Geoff Duncan, a Republican critic of Donald Trump, has joined the Democratic Party and is running for governor as a Democrat.
-Former State House Minority Leader Stacey Abrams, who was the nominee for governor in 2018 and 2022, has expressed interest in running for the nomination, while Mayor of Atlanta Andre Dickens is seen as a potential candidate.
-U.S. Representative from Georgia's 6th congressional district Lucy McBath was considered a potential candidate, but ultimately declined to run.
+On the Democratic side, former Mayor of Atlanta and former director of the White House Office of Public Engagement Keisha Lance Bottoms became the nominee on May 19 and defeated a crowded field, which included former state senator Jason Esteves, former DeKalb County Chief Executive Officer and 2010 nominee for U.S. Senate Mike Thurmond, and state representative Derrick Jackson.
+Former Lieutenant Governor Geoff Duncan, a Republican critic of Donald Trump, switched to the Democratic Party and ran for governor.